Every Nation Seminary is a global seminary headquartered in Manila, Philippines.

-However, our faculty and students will come from all over the world.
-With the exception of our annual two-week intensives in Manila, our students will remain in their ministry contexts as they take classes, interact with faculty and other students, and submit assignments through our online learning platform.
+However, our faculty and students come from all over the world.
+With the exception of our annual two-week intensives in Manila, our students remain in their ministry contexts as they take classes, interact with faculty and other students, and submit assignments through our online learning platform.

-Finally, not only will our students have a pedagogically and relationally global experience at ENS, they will also have the opportunity to learn in and about one of the emerging centers of global Christianity at our annual intensives in Manila.
+Finally, not only do our students have a pedagogically and relationally global experience at ENS, they also have the opportunity to learn in and about one of the emerging centers of global Christianity at our annual intensives in Manila.
 The Philippines boasts one of the world’s largest Christian populations and is predicted to not only be a demographic center of global Christianity but also a center of missional and ecclesial dynamism in the 21st century.

 We recognize the importance of contextual learning that leads to the appropriate application of course content, whether a student lives in Mumbai, Memphis, or Manila.
-Thus, for much of the academic year, students at ENS will remain in their local contexts during their studies and will engage in coursework through our uniquely-designed, learner-centered online learning platform.
+Thus, for much of the academic year, students at ENS remain in their local contexts during their studies and engage in coursework through our uniquely-designed, learner-centered online learning platform.